suhock/php-dependency-injection/README.md

 ### Building the container

-`ContainerBuilder::build(): Container` compiles the configured dependency graph into a per-service resolution plan, validates the whole thing, and returns an immutable `Container`.
-There is no opt-out: every service you add must be resolvable, and a configuration defect is a build error rather than a surprise at some later `get()` call.
+`ContainerBuilder::build(): Container` compiles the configured dependency graph, validates it, and returns an immutable `Container`.
+Every service you add must be resolvable.
+If the configuration has a defect, `build()` reports it as an error rather than waiting until you request the service.

 ```php
 $container = $builder->build();